Thinking about quitting your job? So are 39% of US employees

 The federally backed effort brings Canada’s safety net closer to that of other Western democracies that have stepped up on child care, including Finland, Sweden, France, Germany, and Australia, and it could prove an inspiration to other countries whose systems still lag, like the United States.

 Almost three years in, Canadian families are already seeing a significant drop in price, paying hundreds of dollars less for care each month than they were prior to 2021.
 Canada is making “solid progress in offering more affordable child care,” concluded a think tank report issued in October.
-Five of Canada’s 13 provinces and territories have already reached the $10-a-day […]
+Five of Canada’s 13 provinces and territories have already reached the $10-a-day child […]

 Read the Full Article